ThorStarlord/SAO-Tragedy-Deconstruction/00_Project_Bible/Characters/02_Supporting_Cast_(Canon)/02_Lisbeth_Rika.md

 Of course.
 Here is a detailed SFW (Safe For Work) chronological timeline of Lisbeth's scenes from Part 2, presented in inverse order as requested.

+Yes, based on a detailed analysis of the provided game files, **Lisbeth does give an item to Inoda.**

+The transaction is indirect and part of her manipulative plan.
+Here is the complete breakdown of the information:

+### The Item
+*   **What it is:** A piece of equipment, specifically a **bracer**.
+*   **Stated Purpose:** To help Inoda during quests by boosting his ridiculously low stats.
+*   **True Purpose:** The bracer is secretly enchanted with a **"subordination contract."** This allows Lisbeth, who has higher stats, to completely dominate and control Inoda in the game.
+It is a tool for her to force his compliance and use him as a pawn.

+### How the Item was Transferred

+The transfer happens in two stages:

+1.  **Lizbeth gives the bracer to Asuna:** In **Map377, Event 1**, Lisbeth gives the bracer to Asuna, telling her it's to help Inoda.
+She uses the excuse that Inoda would be "too polite" to accept it directly from her and that he listens to Asuna more.
+    > **Lisbeth:** "You know how Inoda’s innate skill stats are ridiculously low?
+I designed this equipment specifically for him so we can complete the quests smoothly.
+Make sure he equips it tomorrow, okay?"
+    > **Asuna:** "Why don’t you give it to him yourself?"
+    > **Lisbeth:** "I was going to, but I’m worried he’ll be too polite with me.
+He listens to you better, so I’m counting on you."

+2.  **Asuna gives the bracer to Inoda:** Later, in **Map364, Event 1**, Asuna gives the bracer to Inoda, who equips it immediately.
+    > **Inoda:** "This bracer?
+I equipped it as soon as Senpai gave it to me!
+The stats are pretty great!"
+    > **Asuna:** "Inoda-kun, that gear was specially made by Liz, I’m just passing it along."

+### Lisbeth's Confirmation of Providing "Props"

+In a later scene (**Map382, Event 6**), Lisbeth explicitly confirms she has been providing Inoda with items to facilitate his actions against Asuna, further cementing her role as his enabler and manipulator.

+> **Lisbeth:** "The reason you've been so successful lately is all thanks to my props!"

+In summary, Lisbeth crafts a magically enchanted bracer designed to control Inoda and has Asuna deliver it to him under false pretenses.

 ---

 ### **SFW Inverse Chronological Timeline of Lisbeth's Scenes in Part 2**